Eljefemasao/Natural-Language-Analysis/README.md

 <body>
   <h1>Overview</h1>
   Our final purpose is to let application reads a document and detects a type of book using Word2Vec and Doc2Vec.
+  Depending on input, the output is display as the result like the image below.
   <div>
 <img alt="er" src="https://github.com/Eljefemasao/Natural-Language-Analysis/blob/image/image/graph1.png")
      </div>